wp-plugins/text-hover/readme.txt

 == Changelog ==

+= 3.2.2 =
+* Fix bug where special characters were being double-escaped prior to use in regex
+* Update plugin framework to 034

 = 3.2.1 =
 * Fix bug where $x (where x is number) when used in hover text gets removed on display
 * Fix to properly escape shortcut keys prior to internal use in preg_replace()